ps1dr3x/ps1dr3x/README.md

 I ♥ open systems, rust, linux, bitcoin, and hacking around with all kinds of technologies.

-I'm currently working as Head Blockchain Engineering at [SEBA Bank](https://seba.swiss/ "SEBA Bank")
+I'm currently working as Head Blockchain Engineering at [SEBA Bank](https://seba.swiss/ "SEBA Bank").

 Besides the nerd stuff, I'm passionate about wine, nature, music and every other pleasure this planet can offer.